troglobit/troglobit.github.io/source/_posts/2015-06-30-howto-apache-with-gitweb-on-debian-8-dot-1.markdown

 Debian has already set up http://localhost/gitweb for you, and if you have a domain already you should go ahead and edit the master file for
-that: `editor /etc/apache2/sites-available/000-default.conf`.
+that:

+    editor /etc/apache2/sites-available/000-default.conf

 If you want to use that for your gitweb needs, then you're done!

 <!-- more -->